haicheviet/personal-space/site/content/posts/tech-2022-recap/index.en.md

 I've tried multiple framework deployments such as AWS Sagemaker, Neuron, and Cortex, ... but all these frameworks still missing some points that I need, plus the lock-in tech is too scary to use.
 Just plain old FastAPI-Pytorch is enough and all the logging, and monitoring should be using another service that was dedicated to it.

 Some pruning and quantization method I learned is somewhat useful but just so outdated for the new AI area.
 The current research on AI is always about iteration, better models were produced every week.
-By the time I've done optime some models, these models were already irrelevant and outdated.
+By the time I've done optimize some models, these models were already irrelevant and outdated.
 I think a faster iterate model process (Labeling-Training-Testing) is way more impact than tuning for faster inference time.

 ### CDC framework (debezium)